tmaiaroto/go-lambda-geoip/README.md

 First, you need an AWS account of course.
 After that, you'll need to download [Maxmind's GeoLite2 City database.](http://dev.maxmind.com/geoip/geoip2/geolite2/)
 The filename will likely be ```GeoLite2-City.mmdb```.

 You can't run the Go program locally unfortunately.
-Aactually you can, when ran, it will be in a loop and will be looking for messages from stdin...So if you know the JSON message format to send you could type that into your console and get a response, but any error in that message format will cause errors in loops.
+Actually you can, when ran, it will be in a loop and will be looking for messages from stdin...So if you know the JSON message format to send you could type that into your console and get a response, but any error in that message format will cause errors in loops.
 So I'm going to see if there's a way to send the input required and simulate Lambda in an easier way.
 For now, you'll just want to run it in Lambda.

 I've included a pre-compiled binary for you, but you'd normally then compile for Linux.